oauth-wg/oauth-v2-1/draft-ietf-oauth-v2-1.md

-The client makes a request to the token endpoint by sending the following parameters using the `application/x-www-form-urlencoded` format per Appendix B with a character encoding of UTF-8 in the HTTP request content:
+The client makes a request to the token endpoint by sending the following parameters using the `application/x-www-form-urlencoded` format per {{application-x-www-form-urlencoded}} with a character encoding of UTF-8 in the HTTP request content:

 "client_id":